fwolff/flex-vectors-example/README.md

 What to do next?
 ----------------

-Have a look at the source code, in the java and flex directory, you should understand pretty quickly how it works.
+Have a look at the source code, in the java and flex directories, you should understand pretty quickly how it works.